2016 United States presidential election in Kansas: Caucuses

-Following his second term, Obama was not eligible for another reelection.
-In October 2015, Obama's running-mate and two-term Vice President Biden decided not to enter the race for the Democratic presidential nomination either.
-With their term expiring on January 20, 2017, the electorate was asked to elect a new president, the 45th president and 48th vice president of the United States, respectively.

 Democratic caucuses

 Bernie Sanders visited Kansas during the primary season, while Hillary Clinton did not herself and instead sent her daughter Chelsea Clinton to hold a rally in Johnson County.

 Republican caucuses

 Delegates were awarded to candidates at the statewide and congressional district level who got 10% or more of the vote proportionally.
 The 3 RNC delegates were awarded to the winner.

 General election

-Voting History
+Voting history

-The state of Kansas has given its electoral votes to the Republican ticket since 1968, and only once to the Democrats (1964) since 1940.
+Kansas has given its electoral votes to the Republican ticket since 1968, and only once to the Democrats (1964) since 1940.
 At the time, all current statewide officials were Republicans, as were all four members of the state's U.S. House delegation.
 Mitt Romney defeated Barack Obama by a margin of 60 percent to 38 percent in 2012.
 A poll conducted by John Zogby found Clinton leading Trump by 7 points in June.
 In addition, an internal poll for Representative Kevin Yoder, a Republican from Kansas' 3rd congressional district, released an internal poll showing Clinton leading Trump by 6 points in his district.
 This district voted for Mitt Romney by a 10-point margin in 2012 and has a Cook Partisan Voting Index of R+6.
 This result, coupled with Clinton's gains in national polls, caused Sabato's Crystal Ball to move the Kansas race from "Safe Republican" to "Likely Republican" on August 18.